 In addition, the following City of Parramatta Council's Technical Guidelines may apply to certain development applications:

-If the DA site relates to a Heritage Item (or is deemed to be in the vicinity of a Heritage Item), moving or excavating an Aboriginal relic or object, or is located within a heritage conservation area, the Town Planning SoEE Report must provide a comprehensive assessment of the proposed development against the relevant EPI's heritage conservation development standard (usually Clause 5.10 and Schedule 5 of the relevant Council LEP).
+If the DA site relates to a Heritage Item (or is deemed to be in the vicinity of a Heritage Item), moving or excavating an Aboriginal relic or object, or is located within a heritage conservation area, the Statement of Environmental Effects (SoEE) Town Planning Report must provide a comprehensive assessment of the proposed development against the relevant EPI's heritage conservation development standard (usually Clause 5.10 and Schedule 5 of the relevant Council LEP).

 For example, if the DA property is located within City of Canada Bay Council LGA - the applicable LEP is Canada Bay Local Environmental Plan 2013 - and the applicable supporting planning controls that must be thoroughly reviewed and addressed by the SoEE Report is the City of Canada Bay Development Control Plan (CBDCP) relevant to the proposed development (for the purpose of this example, say for a dual occupancy) and Heritage Chapters (for the purpose of this example, the site is Heritage-listed Item and also located within a Heritage Conservation Area):

-If the DA relates to new buildings, alterations and additions (renovations) that involve changes to stormwater drainage or additional roof area, the Town Planning SoEE Report must provide a comprehensive assessment of all aspects of the proposed development's drainage on the site against the relevant EPI's stormwater development standard (usually Clause 6.3 of the relevant Council LEP), and flood development standard (usually Clause 5.21 of the relevant Council LEP).
+If the DA relates to new buildings, alterations and additions (renovations) that involve changes to stormwater drainage or additional roof area, the Town Planner's Statement of Environmental Effects (SEE) Report must provide a comprehensive assessment of all aspects of the proposed development's drainage on the site against the relevant EPI's stormwater development standard (usually Clause 6.3 of the relevant Council LEP), and flood development standard (usually Clause 5.21 of the relevant Council LEP).

 For example, if the DA property is located within Inner West Council LGA - the applicable LEP is Inner West Local Environmental Plan 2022.
-Matters that Council will consider includes:
+Matters that Council will require the SEE Report to consider includes:

 Bushfire

-For developments in “bush fire prone land” (BFPL), the Town Planner's SEE Report must provide a comprehensive assessment of all aspects of the proposed development against relevant bush fire requirements so that the Council can be satisfied that all statutory bushfire planning controls have been met, prior to Council approval.
+For developments in “bush fire prone land” (BFPL), the Statement of Environmental Effects / Town Planner's Report must provide a comprehensive assessment of all aspects of the proposed development against relevant bush fire requirements so that the Council can be satisfied that all statutory bushfire planning controls have been met, prior to Council approval.
 The relevant bush fire legislations that are required to be addressed include:

-Matters for consideration include the Bushfire Attack Levels (BAL), core “bushfire protection measures” (BPMs), Asset Protection Zones (APZ), whether the DA relates to some “special fire protection purpose”(SFPP) developments under Section 100B(6) of the RF Act 1997 such as Class 9a hospitals, Class 9b schools and child care centres and Class 9c residential care buildings (age care, seniors housing).
+Matters for consideration by the SoEE Report include the Bushfire Attack Levels (BAL), core “bushfire protection measures” (BPMs), Asset Protection Zones (APZ), whether the DA relates to some “special fire protection purpose”(SFPP) developments under Section 100B(6) of the RF Act 1997 such as Class 9a hospitals, Class 9b schools and child care centres and Class 9c residential care buildings (age care, seniors housing).

 If the above brief summary about bushfire planning and building requirements is a bit too much information to process – and all the various acronyms such as RFS, NCC, BFPL, PBP, BPM, APZ, SFPP, BAL are leaving you a bit light-headed and feeling like you need a cup of strong coffee (or five) – feel free to contact our specialist Town Planning consultant for expert guidance for any bushfire issues with your DA.